danielliedt/smart_receipt_manager/README.md

 # Smart Receipt Manager 🧾

 Hi!
 I'm a student trying things out, and this is my project to help manage messy paper receipts.
-It uses AI and rule-list to read and categorize your expenses automatically.
+It uses AI and rule-list to read and categorize your expenses automatically. \n
 (This is set to german, so change things our way in rule_config and path_config) The text below is ai so idk what it says - to lazy to read it:
 ---